Teaching Assistantships

 • Must be available to complete the mandatory departmental safety and TA training, as well as the appropriate site-specific lab orientations, before the start of term.
 Please see training dates listed in the above section.

-All candidates wishing to be considered for a Teaching Assistant position will need to submit a new application for each course they wish to TA.
+All candidates wishing to be considered for a Teaching Assistant position will need to submit a general application, in which they will indicate the courses they are interested in being a TA.
+Those who are interested in being a TA for MECH 2 courses must apply to that portal separately.
 Although we appreciate the interest of all applicants, only the successful candidates will be contacted with further details.
+Please note the Department is not in a position to consider financial need in the process of TA appointments

 Complete Mandatory Departmental Training Courses